goatcorp/goatcorp.github.io/README.md

 Open the system menu in-game by pressing escape, and then select "Dalamud Plugins" from there.
 You can also use the ``/xlplugins`` command in chat.<br>If the command is not found, or the options don't show up, make sure that the in-game addon is enabled in the launcher settings.

 ## Need any help?
 [Please check out our exhaustive FAQ](https://goatcorp.github.io/faq/), you may find what you need there.<br>You can also join our discord at [https://discord.gg/3NMcUV5](https://discord.gg/3NMcUV5) and ask our incredibly forthcoming moderator team.

+## Is XIVLauncher safe to use?
+Please read through our [FAQ entry](https://goatcorp.github.io/faq/xl_troubleshooting#q-are-xivlauncher-dalamud-and-dalamud-plugins-safe-to-use) on this matter.

 <br>
 <br>